 CTAP monitors the health of various wetland resources throughout the state.
-Because it is impractical to individually sample every wetland in the state, a probabilistic monitoring design is used by CTAP to provide a reasonable determination of the health of the state's wetland resources while also being economically feasible, logistically practical, and statistically valid.
-This program yields comprehensive data and information that will be used to 1) establish a baseline of wetland resources and conditions from which to determine trends and changes in quantity and quality over time, 2) determine reference conditions for the various classes of Illinois wetlands, 3) develop and maintain a database which can provide for management and compensatory mitigation decisions, 4) provide information from which to evaluate wetlands restoration, creation, mitigation, and protection programs, 5) incorporate wetland summary information into this, and future, Integrated Reports, and 6) provide necessary information required to develop applicable water quality standards.
+Because it is impractical to sample every wetland in the state, a probabilistic monitoring design is used by CTAP to provide a reasonable determination of the health of the state's wetland resources while also being economically feasible, logistically practical, and statistically valid.
+This program yields comprehensive data and information that can be used to 1) establish a baseline of wetland resources and conditions from which to determine trends and changes in quantity and quality over time, 2) determine reference conditions for the various classes of Illinois wetlands, 3) develop and maintain a database which can provide for management and compensatory mitigation decisions, 4) provide information from which to evaluate wetlands restoration, creation, mitigation, and protection programs, and 5) incorporate wetland summary information into this, and future, Integrated Reports.

-CTAP revisits wetland sites every five years, and CTAP biologists completed the third cycle of monitoring in 2011.
-The fourth cycle of wetland monitoring starts in 2012.
+CTAP revisits wetland sites every five years, and CTAP biologists are in the fourth cycle of monitoring.
 To date CTAP botanists have monitored over 200 forested and emergent wetlands across the state (Figure C-4 and Table C-45).
 During the first five-year cycle of monitoring (1997-2001), 138 palustrine emergent wetlands and 46 forested wetlands (floodplain forests) were randomly selected and monitored.
 During the second five-year cycle (2002-2006), 118 of the palustrine emergent and 44 of the forested wetlands were re-monitored.
 In addition, another 31 palustrine emergent and three forested wetlands were randomly selected and monitored.
-In the third cycle (2007-2010, data from 2011 are still in preparation) 81 palustrine emergent and 34 forest wetlands were re-monitored.
+In the third cycle (2007-2011) 99 palustrine emergent and 42 forest wetlands were re-monitored.
 To make comparisons of the average condition of wetlands in Illinois, 17 high-quality emergent wetlands and nine high-quality forested wetlands were selected and monitored.

 Based on cursory data analysis, wetlands in Illinois were generally found to be well populated with native plant species, but high-quality wetlands have fewer non-native species (see figures C-5, C-6, C-7 and C-8 below).
 A much more reliable indicator of Ecological Integrity is illustrated with the conservation value of high-quality wetlands, based on the Floristic Quality Index (FQI), which was much higher in reference than in randomly selected sites, and remained stable across sample periods.
-A high number (29%, data not shown) of randomly selected sites were dominated by reed canary grass (Phalaris arundinacea), which is a non-native, invasive plant species that usually dominates a wetland to the exclusion of other plant species.
+A high number (29%, data not shown) of randomly selected sites were dominated by reed canary grass (Phalaris arundinacea), which is a non-native, invasive plant species that usually dominates a wetland to the near exclusion of other plant species.
 CTAP botanists also observed that many wetland sites were small in size and subject to disturbances such as artificial drainage, mowing, herbicide drift, or past attempts at cultivation and farming.
 Cattle also actively grazed some sites.
-An analysis of wetland size and adjacent land cover and use is ongoing.
+Another surprising observation is that considerable numbers of open, "emergent" wetlands are declining because they are closing in due to tree growth and succession.
+Such wetlands would have been kept more open due to fire and different hydrologic regimes, and this may be an ecological phenomenon worth closely monitoring and investigating in the future, as it may have impacts on wildlife which relies upon open water wetlands or wet meadow type vegetation and structure.
+An analysis of wetland size and adjacent land cover and use is also ongoing.

 During the 2011 field season, CTAP biologists collected vegetation and soils data for the USEPA's National Wetland Condition Assessment (NWCA).
 CTAP botanists sampled 12 sites in Illinois and 11 sites in Indiana.
 Two of the sites in both Illinois and Indiana were resampled, for a total of 27 site visits at 23 sites.
-These data have been submitted to the USEPA.
+In the future, these data may be integrated in CTAP study and analysis.